- Chrysanthemum Plants

 Height 90cm

-Chrysanthemum ‘Frisky’ is a delightful, large-sized bloom variety known for its bright, cheerful personality.
-The flowers are typically a vibrant blend of rosy pink and mauve tones, often deepening in colour toward the centre and softening at the petal tips — a lively, playful combination that suits the name perfectly.‘Frisky’ is a mid-season bloomer, producing a generous flush of blooms on strong, upright stems that make it ideal for cutting as well as for adding a pop of colour to borders and late-season displays.
+Chrysanthemum ‘Frisky’ is a delightful, large-sized bloom variety known for its bright, cheerful blooms.
+The flowers are typically a vibrant blend of rosy pink and mauve tones, often deepening in colour toward the centre and softening at the petal tips — a lively, playful combination that suits the name perfectly.
+‘Frisky’ is a mid-season bloomer, producing a generous flush of blooms on strong, upright stems that make it ideal for cutting as well as for adding a pop of colour to borders and late-season displays.
 The plant’s neat habit and vigorous growth make it a dependable choice for both new growers and seasoned chrysanthemum enthusiasts.

 1. Planting & Positioning